nilenso/kulu-backend/README.md

 ```
 cp config/templates/kulu-backend-secrets.edn config/kulu-backend-secrets.edn
 ```
 * Fill in the placeholder vals in the above file.
-Read on to learn more about our configuration management.
+Values are available from [https://dashboard.heroku.com/apps/kulu-backend/setting]https://dashboard.heroku.com/apps/kulu-backend/settings, you'll need to have yourself added as a collaborator.

 * Ensure that you're running postgres 9.5 or 9.6 (postgres >=10 is not supported)
 * Set up dev and test dbs: